mindis/snowplow.github.com/analytics/catalog-analytics/market-basket-analysis-identifying-products-that-sell-well-together.md

 Back to [top](#top).

 <a name="expand"><h2>5.
-Expanding on the analysis: zooming out from the basket to look a customer behaviour over longer periods and different events</h2></a>
+Expanding on the analysis: zooming out from the basket to look a customer behavior over longer periods and different events</h2></a>

 In the above example, we used actual transaction events to identify associations between products for an online retailer.